Toenail fungus

 Are you eligible to participate in a clinical trial to test new toenail fungus treatment options?

-At the Schlessinger MD Skin Research Center located with Schlessinger MD in Omaha, Nebraska, Dr. Schlessinger and his clinical staff conduct research studies to test new medications for skin conditions.
+At the Schlessinger MD Skin Research Center located with Schlessinger MD in Omaha, Nebraska, Drs.
+Joel and Daniel Schlessinger and their clinical staff conduct research studies to test new medications for skin conditions.

-He has conducted clinical research involving medications and treatments for acne, and clinical studies are ongoing in the clinic on acne.
+They have conducted clinical research involving medications and treatments for toenail fungus, and clinical studies are ongoing in the clinic on toenail fungus.
 These innovative treatments are only available in a select group of clinics in the U.S. and available at no cost to study participants.

 If you are eligible to participate in a clinical trial of new medications, Dr. Schlessinger can advise you when he sees you during an appointment.